Iraq–Turkey relations: Water dispute

 The 2008 drought in Iraq sparked new negotiations between Iraq and Turkey over trans-boundary river flows.
 Although the drought affected Turkey, Syria, and Iran as well, Iraq complained regularly about reduced water flows.
-Iraq particularly complained about the Euphrates River because of the large amount of dams on the river.
+Iraq particularly complained about the Euphrates because of the large amount of dams on the river.
 Turkey agreed to increase the flow several times, beyond their means, in order to supply Iraq with extra water.
 Iraq has seen significant declines in water storage and crop yields because of the drought.
 To make matters worse, Iraq's water infrastructure has suffered from years of conflict and neglect.

 In 2008, Turkey, Iraq, and Syria agreed to restart the Joint Trilateral Committee on water for the three nations to better manage water resources.
-Turkey, Iraq, and Syria signed a memorandum of understanding on 3 September 2009 in order to strengthen communication within the Tigris-Euphrates Basin and develop joint water flow monitoring stations.
-On 19 September 2009, Turkey formally agreed to increase the flow of the Euphrates River to 450 to 500 cm until 20 October 2009.
+Turkey, Iraq, and Syria signed a memorandum of understanding on 3 September 2009 in order to strengthen communication within the Tigris–Euphrates Basin and develop joint water flow monitoring stations.
+On 19 September 2009, Turkey formally agreed to increase the flow of the Euphrates to 450 to 500 cm until 20 October 2009.
 In exchange, Iraq agreed to trade petroleum with Turkey and help curb terrorist activity in their border region.
-One of Turkey's last large GAP dams on the Tigris, the Ilisu Dam is strongly opposed by Iraq and is the source of political strife.
+One of Turkey's last large GAP dams on the Tigris, the Ilısu Dam is strongly opposed by Iraq and is the source of political strife.

-Iran-Iraq War and Turkey
+Iran–Iraq War and Turkey

 The establishment of military-backed regimes in Turkey and Iraq by 1980 helped strengthen relations on several core issues, as both governments supported secularist and anti-radical policies, stable borders, and closer ties with the West, needed by Iraq for its conflict with Iran and by Turkey in its desire to join the European Union.
-During the Iran-Iraq war, Turkey stayed neutral officially and preserved political and economical relations with both countries.
+During the Iran–Iraq war, Turkey stayed neutral officially and preserved political and economical relations with both countries.
 However, with the whole Western world, indirectly Turkey supported Iraq during the Iran-Iraq war.
 While Turkey was paying for the petrol with cash, Iraq was buying goods from Turkey by credit loaned from Turkey.
 That means that Turkey financially supported Iraq during the 1980s.